 Connecticut Saves Campaign is a statewide initiative to encourage Connecticut residents to take positive financial actions and save regularly to turn their dreams into reality.
 Here you will find workshops and events around the state, tools to help you set goals, develop strategies, and start saving.
 Join others from around our state in working toward achieving your financial goals.

-Learn more about workshops we can offer to your employees, organization or group to encourage them to save for their goals.
-Find our workshop list and request form here.
+Learn more about workshops and learning opportunities we can offer your employees, organization or group to encourage them to save for their goals.
+Contact the Connecticut Saves Campaign Coordinator for more information.

 Special thanks go to our Connecticut Saves Partners: